mk1234444/TwitchAlert/README.md

   The App polls Twitch every 20 seconds.

-  If a streamers Name/Game/Status information can't all fit into the popup then a Tooltip will fire up if you mouse over it a Tooltp wil display the full text.
+  If a streamers Name/Game/Status information can't all fit into the popup then a Tooltip will fire up if you mouse over it and display the full text.
 Be quick though as the popups don't stay open for long :-)

   There is a bit of a problem with the information Twitch gives whereby it sometimes indicates that a streamer has stopped streaming when in fact they haven't.
 This means there would be an Offline popup,